Cigaras/IPTV.bundle/README.md

 * **tvg-id** - not used at the moment, will be used for [EPG];
 * **tvg-name** - not used at the moment, will be used for [EPG].

-You can find many public streams at [freetuxtv.net](http://database.freetuxtv.net/), [iptv-player.com](http://iptv-player.com/?id=database), some people share their playlists on [Plex forums](https://forums.plex.tv/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/?p=556960), I am not sure how legal they are so try them at Your own risk.
+You can find many public streams at [freetuxtv.net](http://database.freetuxtv.net/), [iptv-player.com](http://iptv-player.com/?id=database), some people share their playlists on [Plex forums](https://forums.plex.tv/index.php/topic/83083-iptvbundle-plugin-that-plays-iptv-streams-from-a-m3u-playlist/?p=556960), however I am not responsible for their content so try them at Your own risk.

 Read further for more information about [supported protocols and required configurations][5].